-Passionfruit were a staple in my family growing up.
-We had a couple of large vines growing at our family holiday house down the South Coast of NSW.
-They were bountiful, they fed us well and our neighbours too we suspect.
-Which is fair enough if we weren’t in residence.
+You could say I have a passion for passion fruit.
+They were a staple growing up.
+We had a couple of large vines growing at our family holiday house.
+The vines were bountiful, they fed us well, and our neighbours too we suspect.

 - 2 small red chillies finely chopped

 - juice of ½ a lime

 - In a small saucepan heat passionfruit pulp ad palm sugar until sugar is disolved.

 - Remove from heat and add chilli, lime juice, soy sauce and peanuts.

 - Chill until ready to serve.